anbuselvamA/EXPERIMENT--02-INTEFACING-A-DIGITAL-INPUT-TO-ARM-DEVELOPMENT-BOARD/README.md

 ## Procedure:
- 1. click on STM 32 CUBE IDE, the following screen will appear

- 2. click on FILE, click on new stm 32 project

-3. select the target to be programmed  as shown below and click on next

-4.select the program name

-5. corresponding ioc file will be generated automatically

-6.select the appropriate pins as gipo, in or out, USART or required options and configure

-7.click on cntrl+S , automaticall C program will be generated

-8. edit the program and as per required

-9. use project and build all

-10. once the project is bulild
-11. click on debug option
+1.Open a new STM32 Project
+2.Selecting GPIO Ports
+    PA5 -> GPIO Output
+    PC13 -> GPIO Input
+3.Configure the PC13 Port at Pull up Mode
+4.Generate the code
+5.Write the function(Declare,Define,Call)
+6.Bulid Debug

-12. connect the  ARM board to power supply and usb
+7.Connect the ARM board to usb

-13. check for execution of the output using run option
+8.Check for execution of the output using run option

 ## STM 32 CUBE PROGRAM :